dreamfactorysoftware/dreamfactory/installers/README.markdown

 ### Enabling IBM DB2

-Passing the `--with-db2` option will result in installation of PHP's IBM DB2 (ibm_db2/pdo_ibm) extension.
+Selecting option 2 at the initial menu prompt will result in installation of PHP's IBM DB2 (ibm_db2/pdo_ibm) extension.
 Due to licensing restrictions we are unable to include these files with the installer, however you can download these files from [here](https://www.ibm.com/support/pages/download-initial-version-115-clients-and-drivers).
 This download requires you to register for a free account with IBM.
-You can pass the option like this:

-    $ sudo ./ubuntu.sh --with-db2
-    $ su -c "./debian.sh --with-db2"

 After navigating to the IBM website you'll want to download the "IBM Data Server Driver Package (Linux AMD64 and Intel EM64T)" file: